 An ADU is a separate unit on your primary property.
 As of right now, zoning doesn’t allow you to disconnect the two units—you can’t sell an ADU separately from your house.
 ADUs go by many different names: granny flats, mother-in-law suites, carriage houses, or alley houses.

-While they come in many shapes and sizes, these units are meant to be small, accessory structures.
+While they come in many shapes and sizes, these units are small, accessory structures.
 Depending on the municipality, they can be attached or detached.
 An attached structure is typically a mother-in-law suite, while a detached structure is usually a carriage house-style building.

 Denver county is trying to make it easier for people to build ADUs.
 If you’re interested in building an ADU, check the specific zoning on your property as a starting point.
-We did a deep dive into zoning code that you can refer to here.
+We a Denver area ADU zoning code directory you can use as a starting point.

 About 25-30% of lots in Denver are zoned for ADUs, and the city council is trying to increase that percentage.
-Chaffee Park and Sloan Lake are the first areas where they are allowed neighborhood-wide.
+Chaffee Park and Sloan Lake are the first areas zoned for neighborhood-wide ADUs.

 When trying to figure out if your lot is zoned for an ADU, check for TU, which means Two Unit.
 That means you can build an ADU without having to rezone the lot.
 If your zoning code is 1, that also means you can have an ADU on your property.

-If you’re buying a property and the MLS says it’s zoned for an ADU, be sure to do your own due diligence to verify that information.
-It’s easy to go to the Denver Accessory site and check, or call the city to verify.
+Even if the MLS says a property allows an ADU, be sure to do your own due diligence to verify that information.
+It’s easy to go to the Denver city ADU page and check, or call the city to verify.

 The size of the ADU you can build depends on the size of your lot.
-In Denver, the lot size requirements are broken down into three categories:
+In Denver, there are three categories of lot sizes:

 - If the lot is over 7000sqft, the max size for an ADU is 1000sqft